-The concept of literary “Realism,” popularized in the 19th and 20th centuries by authors such as Honoré de Balzac, Leo Tolstoy, and George Eliot, was based on the apparent assumption that readers have a HUGE APPETITE for depictions of the banal activities of daily life.
-Why anyone needed to be reminded that life SUCKS, and would choose to escape into a literary world that is pretty much just as SUCKY, is difficult to fathom.
-Emma is 230 pages of miserable, from the day her bumbling idiot of a husband walks into her life—a marriage that prompts numerous adulterous affairs—until she kills herself with arsenic.
-The climax of her self-made misfortune, I felt, is not when she bankrupts her comically trusting husband’s estate by purchasing unnecessary, extravagant goods on credit, but when she names her daughter Berthe.
+The movement towards literary realism, popularized in the 19th century by the likes of Honoré de Balzac, Leo Tolstoy, and George Eliot, was based on the assumption that readers have a huge appetite for the banal.
+Why anyone needed to be reminded that life sucks, and would choose to escape into a parallel world that is pretty much just as sucky, is unfathomable to me.
+Madame Bovary’s high points are Emma’s numerous affairs.
+Its low points are when she bankrupts her doctor husband and names her daughter Berthe.

-The absence of a likeable protagonist was at first refreshing, right up until I realized there aren’t ANY likeable characters in this novel from start to finish.
-Emma seems incapable of real affection but seeks romantic drama as a cure for boredom; Charles is as monotonous as he is incompetent, and so implausibly clueless that you WANT him to be devastated by the truth about his wife.
-(Note to all men: if your wife goes to “piano lessons” all the time but never sits down to play you some freaking Jingle Bells, she MAY be covering up an affair.
-Or a Comic-Con addiction.)
-The only character you ever really feel sympathetic towards is Hippolyte, the club-footed man who allows Wonder Doctor Charles Bovary to operate on him and winds up with gangrene instead of a cure.
+The absence of a likable protagonist was mildly refreshing, right up until I realized there are no likable characters in this novel whatsoever.
+Emma determinedly seeks out romantic drama but appears incapable of real affection.
+Charles is as dull as he is incompetent, and way too clueless to be sympathetic.
+(Note to men: If your wife attends endless “piano lessons” but never sits down to play you even one Jingle Bell, she may be covering up an affair.)
+(Or a Pac-Man addiction.)
+(But probably an affair.)
+The only character my heart went out to was Hippolyte, the club-footed man Charles endows with gangrene.
 But hey, what doesn’t kill you makes you… an amputee.

-When Madame Bovary was published, Flaubert was put on trial for obscenity, which as everyone knows is the highest honor the French public can bestow.
-His crimes lay in his neutral depiction of Emma’s marital infidelity—a clear ENDORSEMENT!
-Flaubert essentially took the stand and said, “While I may love prostitutes and sodomy, I would never HINT at applauding adultery!”
-He was acquitted, and of course the book became an instant sensation.
+When Madame Bovary was published, Flaubert was put on trial for obscenity, which everyone knows is the highest honor the French public can bestow.
+His crime lay in his neutral depiction of Emma’s marital infidelity—a clear endorsement!
+Flaubert essentially took the stand and said, “While I may love prostitutes and sodomy, I would never think of applauding adultery.”
+He was acquitted, and naturally the book became an instant sensation.

 Elle ne pouvait s’imaginer à present que ce calme où elle vivait fût le bonheur qu’elle avait rêvé.L’avenir était un corridor tout noir, et qui avait au fond sa porte bien fermée.